 - Exercise right before nursing can change the taste of the breast milk, and make it taste bitter.
 Too much exercise can lower supply as well.

 The Benefits of Weight Loss While Breastfeeding

-- The mother will begin to feel better, might have less risk of experiencing post-partum depression and will in hopefully more easily accept other changes in her post pregnancy body.
+- You will begin to feel better, might have less risk of experiencing post-partum depression and will in hopefully more easily accept other changes in your post pregnancy body.

 - A happier mother will make for a happier home.

 - Since a mom who breastfeeds naturally needs more calories to produce the milk, calorie intake does not have to be as low to lose weight as when not breastfeeding.

 How To Properly Lose Weight While Lactating

 First of all, it is very important that any kind of diet or weight lose program begin at least eight weeks after the start of breastfeeding.
 This is to make sure that the supply of milk will not be limited or depleted quickly.

 Maintain a minimum of 1,500 – 1,800 calories per day regardless of kind of diet or exercise program, probably in most cases 1,800.
 This is mainly to make sure that also mom (not just the baby) receives all the nutrition she needs.
 In addition, eating less that some 1,800 calories per day is likely to make you tired and in a bad mood.
 Not the best starting-point for caring for a baby around the clock.

 If the plan to lose weight while breastfeeding is limited to a weight loss of 1.5 lbs (0.7kg) per week, the mom and milk should be safe according to studies.
 Any weight loss significantly greater than this is again risky for the mother, and indirectly for the baby.